zenml-io/zenml/examples/quickstart/README.md

 If you want to run this notebook in an interactive environment, feel free to run it in a [Google Colab](https://colab.research.google.com/github/zenml-io/zenml/blob/main/examples/quickstart/quickstart.ipynb) or view it on [GitHub](https://github.com/zenml-io/zenml/tree/main/examples/quickstart) directly.

+## Overview
+Here we train a simple `tensorflow.keras` classifier on the MNIST dataset.

+## Run it locally

 ### Pre-requisites
 In order to run this example, you need to install and initialize ZenML: